jqhoogland/rationalia-starter/LW/Posts/You don't get to know what you're fighting for.md

 chapter: Fighting for something
 synchedAt: '2022-08-30T08:16:32.668Z'
 ---

-# You don't get to know what you're fighting for
+# You Don't Get to Know What You're Fighting for